ibm-cloud-docs/AnalyticsEngine/provisioning_deprecated.md

 ```
 {: codeblock}

+**Note**:
-**Note**: If the service instance was not successfully created, delete the service instance and try creating it again.
+1. If the service instance was not successfully created, delete the service instance and try creating it again.
 If the problem persists, contact IBM Support.
+2. For United Kingdom region, use the end point `https://api.eu-gb.bluemix.net`.

 ## Plan upgrading